 As the weather warms up and you start to spend more time outside, you might be wondering what to do for fun.
 Whether you’re gathering with family or friends, a selection of large group games can help you plan your outdoor get-together.
-I’ve put together a list of several games that work with groups of many sizes.
+I’ve put together a list of several fun outdoor games games that work with large groups of many sizes.

 Don’t just spend the summer playing video games inside or sitting in lawn chairs feeling bored.
-Get active and creative with these fun games that are sure to transform that backyard picnic or barbeque.
-Ready for fun for all ages?
+Get active and creative with these best outdoor games that are sure to transform that backyard picnic or barbeque.
+Ready for fun outdoor games for all ages?

 - Active Games

 - More Outdoor Game Ideas for Large Groups